Tiraspol Suvorov Military School: History

 It was officially founded by the Government of the PMR on 1 September 2017.
 It was opened during a ceremony attended by President Vadim Krasnoselsky.
 The cadets of the Tiraspol Law Institute dressed in the historical form of musketeers of the Imperial Russian Army were a central part of the opening ceremony.
 Since then, all open days have taken place in September, attended by all political figures.
 In 2020, among the honorary guests was the delegation from Nagorno-Karabakh led by the Chairman of the National Assembly Artur Tovmasyan and the commander of the Operational Group of Russian Forces, Colonel Dmitry Zelenkov.

 Anthem

 An official anthem was authorized in August 2018 by the Defense Minister.
-The anthem is as follows: